mhanyc/codingmental/content/articles/deconstructing-accessibility.md

 <partner logo 2>
 ```

 The `sidenav` appears before the `main content` because it is a simple `div` that floats to the left.
-The source code yields the UI above and the form matches the its visual function.
-User can browse around the site with little obstruction.
+The source code produces the UI above and the form matches the visual function.
+Users can browse around the site with little obstruction.

 However, VoiceOver reads the site in a linear flow as indicated by the red path: